-Understanding a classifier's properties is a key step to effectively use it~\cite{Jiang2018ToTrust}, and crucially relies on the notion of confidence for individual predictions.
-Various confidence-based techniques exist in the literature to detect those examples, such as using the entropy of the softmax predictions \cite{Teerapittayanon2017}, measuring trust scores of classifiers based on the distance of samples to a calibration set \cite{Jiang2018ToTrust}, finding a confidence threshold (using either Shannon entropy \cite{ShannonEntropy2001}, Gini coefficient \cite{Bendel1989Gini}, or norm-based methods \cite{AndrewNg2004Norms}) that maximizes the coverage given a target accuracy \cite{Bukowski2021}, and using semantics-preserving data transformation to estimate confidence \cite{Bahat2020ClassificationCE}.
-However, these confidence measures should be complemented with an appropriate value metric to assess the classifier's utility in real-world applications.
+\textbf{Classifier confidence.} To effectively use a classifier~\cite{Jiang2018ToTrust}, it is important to understand its properties and have confidence in its individual predictions.
+The literature proposes various confidence-based methods, including measuring the entropy of the softmax predictions~\cite{Teerapittayanon2017}, calculating trust scores based on the distance of samples to a calibration set~\cite{Jiang2018ToTrust}, determining a confidence threshold (via Shannon entropy~\cite{ShannonEntropy2001}, Gini coefficient~\cite{Bendel1989Gini}, or norm-based methods~\cite{AndrewNg2004Norms}) that maximizes coverage for a given accuracy~\cite{Bukowski2021}, and using semantics-preserving data transformation to estimate confidence~\cite{Bahat2020ClassificationCE}.
+Post-hoc recalibration is a popular strategy for improving classifier confidence, with techniques ranging from temperature scaling~\cite{Guo2017CalibrationOfMNNs} to Dirichlet calibration~\cite{Kull2019} (see a recent survey by Filho et al. ~\cite{calibration2021}).
+However, as we will show in our experimental evaluation (see Section~\ref{sec:calibration}), it's essential to complement these solutions with a proper value metric to assess the classifier's beneficial value in real-world applications.